Serg-Mir/earthquake-app/README.md

 # Earthquake Detection and Storage Application

 ## Overview
-This Python application fetches earthquake data from the USGS API, filters results based on proximity to Pleo's offices, and stores the data in Google BigQuery.
+This Python application fetches earthquake data from the USGS API, filters results based on proximity to Pleo's offices by default, and stores the data in Google BigQuery.

 ## Features:
 - Fetch earthquake data from the USGS API.